maralorn/nix-output-monitor/README.md

 While your build runs nom will draw something like this at the bottom of your build log:

 ![](example-screenshot.png)
+*(note that to reduce clutter nom only shows timers over 1s build or download time.)*

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nix-output-monitor.svg)](https://repology.org/project/nix-output-monitor/versions)